KunshSabharwal/Winter-School-on-Python-with-Gen-AI_RAG-Systems-and-AI-Agents-and-Automation/README.md

 - The created app with all details present on Google Drive and Google AI Studio.

-## Along with building these apps we also learnt a lot of tools that exist and how they can be used.
+## Along with building these apps we also learnt a lot of tools that exist and how they can be used. (kimi.ai, Gamma.app to create a personal website portfolio by uploading your Linkedin profile as a PDF, zapier.com to create websites where we can get notifications of when anyone creates an account on our website, make.com for AI automation tasks)

 ## We also tried generating professional-grade images with a specific output using JSON schemas in Google's Gemini Nano Banana Pro.
 The prompt used was as follows: -